County Jail Intake In Colorado

 Once an inmate arrives at the jail, it is common for a police detective to quickly arrive and try to obtain a confession or to learn evidence that can be used against the inmate in court.
 It is essential that the inmate not speak with them or believe the detective when they pretend to care about the inmate or their release.
 It is common for a detective to make an inmate believe they will be released sooner or obtain a lesser conviction if they “cooperate” with the detective.
 With a job or house payment on the line, many inmates speak with police, desperate for the quickest release.
 It is best to get an immediate Lawyer Jail Visit with the inmate to protect them from these lies and deception.

-If you have a friend or family member in jail, tell them to remain silent, and contact the experienced lawyers at the O'Malley and Sawyer, LLC, at 303-731-0719.
+If you have a friend or family member in jail, tell them to remain silent, and contact the experienced lawyers at the Sawyer Legal Group, LLC, at 303-731-0719.
 Together, we can protect their future.